Ziad-Soliman17/AdventureWorks-Sales-Analytics-Dashboard/README.md

-# AdventureWorks Sales Analytics Dashboard
+# AdventureWorks Sales Analytics Report

 A comsprehensive Power BI analytics Report for sales performance tracking, product analysis, and customer segmentation using the AdventureWorks data warehouse.